scala/improvement-proposals/content/existential-containers.md

 ## Proposed solution

 The problems raised above can be worked around if, instead of using generic parameters with a context bound, we use pairs bundling each value with its conformance witness.
-In broad strokes, our solution generalizes the following possible implementation of `largest`:
+In broad strokes, a solution generalizes the following possible implementation of `largest`:

 ```scala
 trait AnyPolygon: